-The Maurice Kanbar Center for Biomedical Engineering, where research is ongoing in orthopaedic bio-mechanics, tissue engineering, rehabilitation, neurology, etc. This center has established collaborative relationships with several hospitals and medical research institutions in the New York City area.
+The Maurice Kanbar Center for Biomedical Engineering pursues groundbreaking biomedical research in such fields as orthopedic biomechanics, medical imaging, minimally invasive surgery, tissue engineering, medical device design, ergonomics and injury rehabilitation.
+The center has established collaborative relationships with several hospitals and medical research institutions in the New York City area.